-This edition was published by Disney-Hyperion on September 6, 2016 in hardcover and has 368 pages.
+This action & adventure, apocalyptic, fantasy, science fiction is a hardcover edition that was published by Disney-Hyperion on September 6, 2016 and has 368 pages.

 Second in the Hunter apocalyptic sci-fi fantasy series for Young Adults and revolving around Hunter Elite Joy Charmand.